a2stuff/a2d/CONTRIBUTING.md

 ### Disassembly

 Pure disassembly changes take place in the `disasm` branch, which builds identically to the original.
 The `main` branch is based on `disasm`.
-(NOTE: Some disassembly has been done in `main` and should be 'upstreamed', time permitting.)
+(NOTE: As time has gone on, much of the disassembly has been done in `main` and should be 'upstreamed', time permitting.)

 Disassembly efforts include:

 1. DeskTop itself
-   * The core bits of DeskTop (mostly done)
+   * The core bits of DeskTop
-   * The various overlays (mostly done)
+   * The various overlays
-   * The DiskCopy overlay is basically a stand-alone app
+   * The DiskCopy overlay (basically a stand-alone app)
-1. Selector (mostly done)
+1. Selector
-1. DeskTop.system launcher (lots of dead code?)
+1. DeskTop.system launcher

+The bulk of the disassembly is complete, with only some procedures that have not been fully analyzed and commented.

 ### Bug Fixes & Enhancements